nish261/clarity-system/README.md

 -   **`5.
 References`**: For storing reference materials.
 -   **`6.
 Tags`**: For organizing notes with tags.
 -   **`7.
 Templates`**: For reusable note templates.

+---

+## Intent Enforcer

+### Location

+The `intent-enforcer` application is located in the root directory of this repository.

+### Description

+This directory contains files (`background.js`, `jolt.js`, `manifest.json`, `popup.html`, `popup.js`) that suggest it is a web-related application or a browser extension.
+Further details on its specific functionality would require examining its code.